 Since 1991 Ms. Norton and IFFGD co-founder William F. Norton have grown the organization from a grassroots group to a nonprofit organization with worldwide representation.

 Ceciel T. Rooker is the Executive Director of IFFGD.
 Ms. Rooker has a long history of working to advance digestive health issues and a deep understanding of the needs of patients and families affected by functional GI and motility disorders.
-Prior to joining IFFGD, Ms. Rooker was the Executive Director of the Rome Foundation.
+Prior to joining IFFGD in 2017, Ms. Rooker was the Executive Director of the Rome Foundation.

 The governing body (Board of Directors) of IFFGD is representative of the general public we serve and includes physicians and healthcare professionals from various disciplines related to digestive health and incontinence, as well as non-medical professionals from legal and business fields.